dolittle/DotNET.Applications/Documentation/Articles/debugging.md

 ## Get the source code

-If you may want to get a bit more involved, and actually head over to the [Bifrost GitHub repository](http://github.com/dolittle/Bifrost) to get a given version of the code.
+If you may want to get a bit more involved, and actually head over to the [doLittle GitHub repository](http://github.com/dolittle/DotNET.Core) to get a given version of the code.
 The differnt versions are marked with tags, which should allow you to navigate between releases.